anedyaio/anedya-example-raspberry-pi-pico/Thonny/valueStore/setValue/store_deviceInfo/http/README.md

 # Store-Device-Info - Example (http)

-This micropython script allows you to set the your value to the anedya dashboard.
+This micro-python script allows you to set the your value to the anedya.

 ## Set-Up Project in Anedya Dashboard